 The built-in rechargeable lithium ion battery of the camera is not charged when you purchase it.
 Perform the steps below to charge the battery before using the camera.

 You can use either of the two following methods to charge the battery.
-Before charging the battery, use the procedure under "Opening and Closing the Frame" (page 14) to open the frame.

-- USB-AC adaptor - USB connection to a computer
+- · USB-AC adaptor - · USB connection to a computer

-■ To charge with the USB-AC adaptor
+To charge with the USB-AC adaptor